Article I. Overview of the Continuing Education Program

 - Minute-by-minute tracking of how long the attendee participated in the activity

-Verification must be established in such a way that at least 80% of the activity is verified.
-For instance, if a distance learning activity consists of 60 minutes of continuing education, the final verification point cannot occur more than 12 minutes before the end of the activity.
+At least 80 percent of the activity must be verified.
+For instance, if a distance-learning activity consists of 60 minutes of continuing education, the final verification point cannot occur more than 12 minutes before the end of the activity.
 Asynchronous activities must prevent the user from bypassing attendance verification points or skipping ahead to complete the activity in less time.

 Section 2.10 General Exclusions